srimadhavn/Maddys-Cave/content/posts/dsa.md

 ```

-##### Finding maximum element in an array
+ **Finding maximum element in an array**
-- To find a maximum element in array

 - Check if the array is sorted, if not sort it for better result
 - If the array is sorted, then check whether the next element in an array is greater than the previous element

 ```
 vector <int> arr = {1,2,3,4}